CytronTechnologies/maxis-nbiot-hackathon/docs/raspberrypi/getting-started.md

     2. Open downloaded Putty.exe.
     3. Select SSH and enter your Raspberry Pi IP Address.
     ![SSH](./media/putty-windows.png)
+    4. Press `Open` button to open SSH Terminal.
+    5. When `login as` appears, enter `pi`, we are going to login as pi.
+    6. By default the password is `raspberry`.

 - Mac OS, Linux
     - Run command `ssh pi@<youripaddress>` in local terminal.
     ![SSH](./media/ssh_mac.png)
+    - Enter password `raspberry`.